 Step 3: Computing the CO2 footprint of trips

 We now need to compute the CO2 footprint of each trip, based on its distance and transportation mode.
 Here, I again follow the the AGU footprint computation, which assumes emissions of 60g CO2eq per passenger-kilometer for rail, bus/coach, and car; and 200-300g CO2eq per passenger-kilometer for flights depending on the distance.
 In Europe, the 60g CO2eq per passenger-kilometer figure could be made somewhat lower for long-distance buses (e.g., 32g CO2eq per passenger-kilometer from page 7 of this report) and much lower for high-speed trains (12g CO2eq per passenger-kilometer from the same source).
+As for flights, there are considerable difference between estimators: see this comparison tool for details; the 200-300g figure is in the higher range of estimates.

 Note that these values are equivalent CO2 masses, and do not correspond to actual CO2 emissions.
 The reason is that plane travel, in addition to its raw effects of releasing CO2, also contributes to global warming by releasing other substances including nitrogen oxides and water vapor, and releasing them at high altitudes: see some details here.
 For this reason, the environmental footprint of plane trips is usually expressed as an equivalent mass of conventional CO2 emissions.